anastas/gr-cdma/README.md

 In the gnuradio-companion environment

--- Load the hier blocks
+-- Load the hier blocks  (compile one at a time and reload each time) "amp_var_est_hier.grc",
-"amp_var_est_hier.grc",
 "cdma_tx_hier.grc",
 "chopper_correlator.grc",